TheThingsNetwork/docs/_content/gateways/pisupply-hat/index.md

 ![](images/balena-screenshot3.png)

-#Step 3 – Configuring the SD Card
-##Step 3.1 – Adding the gateway to the TTN Console
+# Step 3 – Adding the gateway to the TTN Console

 Begin by going to https://console.thethingsnetwork.org/ and creating an account if not already signed up and then login.